Sunday, 10 August 2014

 2. Mobile redirect

-The major disadvantage of this approach is that you have to maintain two sources of the information (text), that is, one source for the desktop, and one for the mobile.
-However, this problem can be resolved by holding the text in one file and loading this dynamically into the 'desktop' or 'mobile' webpages by using PHP or javascript.
-(As you can imagine this makes things even more complicated.)
-Another problem is the page may not be correctly crawled (indexed) by the search engines as they may not be directed to the mobile version of the material, and so no one may find it!
+The major disadvantage of this approach is that you have to maintain two sources of information (text): one source for the desktop and one for the mobile.
+However, this problem can be resolved by holding the text in one file and loading this dynamically into the 'desktop' or 'mobile' webpages using PHP or JavaScript.
+(As you can imagine, this makes things even more complicated.)
+Another problem is that the page may need to be correctly crawled (indexed) by the search engines as they may not be directed to the mobile version of the material, so no one may find it!

-A significant advantage of this approach is that images and movies can be resized to better fit mobile devices and this means images and movies will be in smaller files, which will, therefore, load faster on mobile devices with low bandwidth.
-Again, this means that two versions of the image or movie file will have to be produced - one for the desktop, and one for the mobile.
+A significant advantage of this approach is that images and movies can be resized to better fit mobile devices.
+This means images and movies will be in smaller files, which will, therefore, load faster on mobile devices with low bandwidth.
+Again, this means that two versions of the image or movie file will have to be produced—one for the desktop and one for the mobile.

 Which is best for me?

-This is a tough question.
-Both approaches have their pros and cons.
-Personally, I prefer solution 1, Responsive web design (RWD), however, for sites rich in images and movies solution 2, Mobile redirect, maybe a far better solution as pages will load faster and students will get a better experience.
+This is a tricky question.
+Both approaches have pros and cons.
+Personally, I prefer solution 1, Responsive web design (RWD).
+However, for sites rich in images and movies, solution 2, Mobile redirect, maybe a far better solution, as pages will load faster, and students will get a better experience.

 No comments: